3D scanning: Modulated light

 Modulated light 3D scanners shine a continually changing light at the subject.
 Usually the light source simply cycles its amplitude in a sinusoidal pattern.
 A camera detects the reflected light and the amount the pattern is shifted by determines the distance the light travelled.
 Modulated light also allows the scanner to ignore light from sources other than a laser, so there is no interference.

 Volumetric techniques

 Medical

-Computed tomography (CT) is a medical imaging method which generates a three-dimensional image of the inside of an object from a large series of two-dimensional X-ray images, similarly magnetic resonance imaging is another medical imaging technique that provides much greater contrast between the different soft tissues of the body than computed tomography (CT) does, making it especially useful in neurological (brain), musculoskeletal, cardiovascular, and oncological (cancer) imaging.
+Computed tomography (CT) is a medical imaging method which generates a three-dimensional image of the inside of an object from a large series of two-dimensional X-ray images; magnetic resonance imaging (MRI) is another similar medical imaging technique, only MRI provides much greater contrast between the different soft tissues of the body than computed tomography (CT) does, making it especially useful in neurological (brain), musculoskeletal, cardiovascular, and oncological (cancer) imaging.
 These techniques produce a discrete 3D volumetric representation that can be directly visualised, manipulated or converted to traditional 3D surface by mean of isosurface extraction algorithms.